Count Five: History

+Legacy

+"Psychotic Reaction" was included on the 1972 compilation album Nuggets: Original Artyfacts from the First Psychedelic Era, 1965–1968.
+This inclusion was noted as bringing the single and the band to a whole new generation of listeners.

-By 1969, the Count Five had broken up, but their memory was immortalized in a 1971 essay by rock journalist Lester Bangs, entitled "Psychotic Reactions and Carburetor Dung."
-In the essay, Bangs credited the band for having released several later albums (after Psychotic Reaction): Carburetor Dung, Cartesian Jetstream, Ancient Lace and Wrought-Iron Railings, and Snowflakes Falling On the International Dateline — each displaying an increasing sense of artistry and refinement.
-However, none of these subsequent albums actually existed except in Bangs' own imagination.
+The band was immortalized in a 1971 essay by rock journalist Lester Bangs, entitled "Psychotic Reactions and Carburetor Dung".
+In the essay, Bangs credited the band for having released several albums after Psychotic Reaction: Carburetor Dung, Cartesian Jetstream, Ancient Lace and Wrought-Iron Railings, and Snowflakes Falling on the International Dateline—each displaying an increasing sense of artistry and refinement.
+However, none of these subsequent albums existed except in Bangs's own imagination.

-The Count Five reunited only once, when they performed a concert on April 11, 1987, at a club in Santa Clara, California called "One Step Beyond".
-This performance has been released as Psychotic Reunion LIVE!.

-The song "Psychotic Reaction" can be heard playing on the jukebox in an early scene in Wim Wenders' film Alice in the Cities (1974) and in the party scene in The Sense of an Ending (2017).
+"Psychotic Reaction" can be heard playing on the jukebox in an early scene in Wim Wenders's film Alice in the Cities (1974) and in the party scene in The Sense of an Ending (2017).
 It can also be heard on the season one finale of the HBO drama series Vinyl.
-It was also included on the 1972 compilation album Nuggets: Original Artyfacts from the First Psychedelic Era, 1965-1968.

-Craig Atkinson died on Tuesday, October 13, 1998.
-John Byrne died on Monday, December 15, 2008, at 61 from cirrhosis of the liver.

-Roy Chaney formed a new band in the 1990s called The Count, with Byrne and drummer Rocco Astrella (March 20, 1951 – March 1, 2014), who played in the last version of the original group.
-The Count released their debut CD, Can't Sleep, in 2002.
-In 2006, Count Five was among the first bands inaugurated into the San Jose Rock Hall of Fame.
+The song was covered by Mouse and the Traps in a 1966 single, the Radiators From Space in a 1977 single, the Cramps on their 1983 live album Smell of Female, by the Fuzztones on their 1987 album Live in Europe! and the Vibrators in 2009, among others.